MTSat 1 [SSL]

 The Japanese Meteorological Agency will use MTSat to provide observed cloud imagery and continuous weather products such as cloud and vapor distributions, cloud motion wind vector, sea surface temperature, and information on typhoon, low pressure, and front activity.
 MTSat also will receive raw data from data collection platforms on land and sea, deliver it to a processing station, and then broadcast the processed data and imagery across the region.
 It is the successor to the GMS 1-5 satellite series.

-MTSat is based on SS/L's standard LS-1300 three-axis, body stabilized spacecraft.
+MTSat is based on SS/L's standard SSL-1300 three-axis, body stabilized spacecraft.
 It will use many of the state-of-the-art technologies developed for the current five satellite U.S. Geostationary Environmental Satellite program, called GOES I - M, for which SS/L is the prime contractor.
 MTSat will provide 10 years of service in its aeronautical mission and five years in its meteorological mission.

 |Type / Application:||Communication, Meteorology, Navigation|